muuyo/asw-modding-book/src/tools/fmodel.md

 - Click the small two arrows, and put in Guilty Gear Strive then browse to the game's file location on your computer.
 After, hit the small plus.
 - Select this newly added game in the Detected Game section.
 - Make sure the box beside 'UE versions' is *unchecked*, then select "GAME_UE4_25" (for Unreal version 4.25, which the game uses)
+- After, you should be prepped to use Fmodel!
+Hit OK.
 - At the top left, click Directory, then input the AES key for your game.
-This should be at the top of your game's #`XXX-resources` channel in the Unreal Anime Mods discord.
+This should be at the top of your game's `#XXX-resources` channel in the Unreal Anime Mods discord.
-After, you should be prepped to use Fmodel!
-Hit OK, then double click the `pakchunk0-WindowsNoEditor.pak` to start browsing the game's files.
+Then you can double click the `pakchunk0-WindowsNoEditor.pak` to start browsing the game's files.

 ## Audio support